-It's no secret that data reigns supreme in modern business.
-McKinsey has long reported a 2200% increase in new customer acquisitions for companies that are data driven, perhaps explaining why 63% of organisations are looking to expand their use of customer data in 2024.
+It's no secret that data reigns supreme, with McKinsey reporting a 2200% increase in new customer acquisitions for companies that are data driven.
+This perhaps explains why 63% of organisations are looking to expand their use of data in 2024.

-It's all about using the details consumers have shared with you to craft personalised, value-added experiences that keep people coming back for more.
+It's all about using the details members have shared with you to craft personalised, value-added member experiences that keep people coming back for more.
 Nevertheless, the process isn't always that simple.
-Whilst data could, in theory, be used to drive the decisions behind sustainable growth, there's often one major obstacle standing in the way: data silos.
+Whilst data could, in theory, be used to drive the decisions behind sustainable membership growth, there's often one major obstacle standing in the way: data and departmental silos.